saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 77:** Default Parameters: Write a function that greets a user.
 It should take the user's name as a parameter and say hello.
 If no name is given, it should greet an anonymous user.

 **Question 78:** Function Expressions vs. Function Declarations: Compare function expressions and declarations by creating one of each that performs the same task, such as squaring a number.

 ...

+### Day 27

+**Date**: [2024-06-14]

+**Question 79:** Creating and Accessing Object Properties: Construct an object representing a car with properties for make, model, and year.
+Then, show how you can access the model property of the car.

+**Question 80:** Updating Object Properties: Add a property named `color` to the existing car object, and then update the `year` property to `2021`.
+Show how to perform these operations.

+**Question 81:** Iterating Over Object Properties: Write a function that takes an object as an argument and logs all of its properties and values.

+...
 ## How to Contribute